 - Tools for making tea - Anything you use to brew and strain tea will work here.
-A tea kettle and strainer will work just fine here.
-In Bangkok, this tea is typically made with a Thai-style tea filter (shown in photos above).
+A traditional tea kettle and strainer.
+For a truly authentic version, try making it with a Thai-style tea filter (shown in photos above).

 - Saucepan or Tea Kettle

 - 6 cups Water